tshepang/tag-helper/README.md

 All that's left is pushing the resulting tag to remote repo (via `git push`).

-NOTE: minimum required rustc is v1.21, due to use of Iterator::for_each by structopt.
+NOTE: minimum required rustc is v1.45, due to use of `str::strip_prefix` by git2.

 ---